belgif/review/README.md

 The working group on data standards gathers on a regular basis.

 Organizer of the review meeting (round-robin): BOSA => Flanders => CFWB

+Link to the thematic workgroups and standards: https://github.com/belgif/thematic